Safer Streets Littleton: Pilot Projects

 MOBILITY: Whether you walk, bike, roll, or drive, our streets should work for everyone.
 These projects help improve access and connectivity, making it easier and safer to get where you need to go, no matter your mode of transportation.

-COMMUNITY: Streets are more than just roads – they are shared spaces that connect our neighborhoods.
-By making strategic improvements, the City aims to create safer, more comfortable places that encourage walking, biking, and gathering, ultimately enhancing quality of life in Littleton.
+COMMUNITY: Streets are more than just roads.
+They are shared spaces that connect our neighborhoods.
+By making strategic improvements, the city aims to create safer, more comfortable places that encourage walking, biking, and gathering, ultimately enhancing quality of life in Littleton.

-Pilot Projects
+Installed Projects

 Caley Avenue & Datura Street